 For many industries, utilizing remote employees offers several advantages—it provides both the business and worker flexibility in several key areas.

-Remote hiring allows employers to focus exclusively on hiring people with the right skillset.
+Remote recruiting allows employers to focus exclusively on hiring people with the right skillset.
 They no longer need to consider other factors like accessibility to an office location.
 Also, some remote workers are more open to part-time or contract work, giving businesses more options than if they were only looking for full-timers within close geographical proximity.

 Remote workers are often happier and more productive too, especially considering most people don’t want to uproot their lives for a temporary or part-time position that could just as easily be performed elsewhere.